 Housing, Insurance, food, credit cards, tuition, car payments, toiletries, gas money, clothing, babysitting, savings, etc. Anything that is going to cost you money write it down.

 If you have a bi-monthly pay check this can be done into two different list.
 The first check of the month pays the bills that are due first.
 The second paycheck of the month goes to the second set of bills that are due.
+Which brings us to-

-Use a calendar to help you budget
+Use a calendar while you budget

 Looking at a calendar helps to remind you when bills are due.
 It can also help with reminding you of the extra bills you might have that month.

 For example, in June we had a wedding, a family trip, scout camp and gymnastics camp and branding.
 All of those things are not normal for our monthly budget and are going to have to added to the monthly budget.
 This means that I am going to need to adjust other categories to make sure those cost are covered.
 For example: Our food budget goes up in June so our entertainment budget goes way down.
-Depressingly down when you think of all the movies that comes out in the summer.

 A calendar helps to show me where I am going to need to adjust my budget.
 It can also help me get started on the next month.
 Knowing that I will have bills to pay month to month can be written out in advance so they are not a huge surprise.